-Over the period of record estimates of Age I and older bull trout abundance in the Whale Creek section have ranged from a high of 134 ± 7 during 1998 to 32 ± 10 during 1986 (Figure 8, Appendix C-6).
+Over the period of record, estimates of Age I and older bull trout abundance in the Whale Creek section have ranged from a high of 134 ± 7 during 1998 to 32 ± 10 during 1986 (Figure 8, Appendix C-6).
 During 1997, the electrofishing crew did not capture enough juvenile bull trout to calculate valid estimates.
 The value reported for \hat{N} in Appendix C-6 during 1997 is the total number of juvenile bull trout captured during the first electrofishing pass.
-Average estimated abundance over the period of record is 62.8 Age I and older bull trout (n=18 years).
+Average estimated abundance over the period of record is 61.3 Age I and older bull trout (n=19 years).
 Juvenile bull trout density has ranged from 8.52 to 0.57 Age I and older bull trout per 100 m2 of stream surface area (Figure 8).
-Over the 18 years when estimates were completed juvenile bull trout density averaged 3.99 Age I and older fish per 100 m2.
+Over the 19 years when estimates were completed juvenile bull trout density averaged 3.91 Age I and older fish per 100 m2.
 The density reported in Appendix C-6 for 1997 is an expansion from the number captured during first pass electrofishing and is an underestimate of actual density.
+Including 1997 in the calculation of average density lowers it to 3.74 fish per 100 m2.
+The 2005 estimated density of 2.43 is near the lower end of the observed range.